 GEN bernreal(long i, long prec) returns the Bernoulli number B_i as a t_REAL at precision prec.
-If mpbern(n, p) was called previously with $n \ge i$ and $p \ge \text{prec}$, then the cached value is (converted to a t_REAL of accuracy prec then) returned.
-Otherwise, the missing value is computed.
-In the latter case, if $n \ge i$, the cached table is updated.
+If constbern(n) was called previously with $n \ge i$, then the cached value is (converted to a t_REAL of accuracy prec then) returned.
+Otherwise, the missing value is computed; the cache is not updated.

 GEN bernfrac(long i) returns the Bernoulli number B_i as a rational number (t_FRAC or t_INT).
-If a cached table includes B_i as a rational number, the latter is returned.
-Otherwise, the missing value is computed.
-In the latter case, the cached Bernoulli table may be updated.
+If the constbern cache includes B_i , the latter is returned.
+Otherwise, the missing value is computed; the cache is not updated.